JuliaLang/julia/doc/src/manual/functions.md

 2
 ```

+The value on the right should be an iterator (see [Iteration interface](@ref man-interface-iteration))
-The iterator needs to be at least as long as the number of variables, and any excess elements
+at least as long as the number of variables on the left (any excess elements of the
-are ignored.
-Additionally a single underscore `_` (which is an otherwise invalid variable name)
+iterator are ignored).
+Additionally a single underscore `_` (which is an otherwise invalid
-can be used on the left to avoid assigning specific elements:
+variable name, see [Allowed Variable Names](@ref man-allowed-variable-names)) can be used
+on the left to avoid assigning specific elements:

 ```jldoctest
 julia> _,_,_,d = 1:10